webdevsuperfast/ra-widgets-animate/README.md

 # RA Widgets Animate

-Animate widgets and Gutenberg blocks using [Ultimate Scroll Animation Library](https://usal.dev).
+Enhance your WordPress site with smooth scroll-triggered animations for widgets and blocks.

 ## Description

-Widgets Animate is a WordPress plugin that adds additional widget fields into existing widget forms and uses [Ultimate Scroll Animation Library](https://usal.dev) to render animation.
-This plugin also adds 'Animation' tab to Widget Styles when use with SiteOrigin Panels and adds animation controls to Gutenberg blocks.
+RA Widgets Animate is a WordPress plugin that adds additional widget fields into existing widget forms using [Ultimate Scroll Animation Library](https://usal.dev) script to render animation.
+If you're using SiteOrigin Panels, the plugin also adds 'Animation' tab to Widget Styles.
+Gutenberg block editor support is now included starting from V2.

 ## Features